casa-moon/chatgpt-client/README.md

 ## Known Issues

-- Image processing is not fully implemented for non-OpenAI models
+- Image processing is not fully implemented for non-OpenAI models.
+- Image extraction from PDFs is spotty.
-- Error handling is extremely limited
+- Error handling is extremely limited.

 ## Contributing